johanix/hackathon120/README.md

-# Generalized DNS Notifications @ Hackathon 119

-Implementation of rapid and fully automated synchronization of DNS delegation data from child to parent.
+# Fully Automated Synchronization of DNS Delegation Data From Child to Parent

 ## PROJECT

-Add new functionality to a working nameserver implementation to provide fully automatic management of delegation information between child and parent zones according to the two drafts
+Add new functionality to a working nameserver implementation to enable fully automatic synchronization of delegation information from child zone to parent zone.

+The specification for what should be built is based on the two drafts

 - **draft-ietf-dnsop-generalized-notify-01**
 - **draft-johani-dnsop-delegation-mgmt-via-ddns-02**

+**Note:** There are quite a lot of separate tasks listed below.
+There should be something for everyone interested.
+Some tasks are quite small while others require a bit more work.

 ### Objective